2nd Workshop on Prevention Trials in Infants Born to HIV-Positive Mothers

-The Global HIV Vaccine Enterprise is organizing a one and a half-day workshop that will bring together key experts in the field to discuss the conduct of efficacy trials of potential new immune-based approaches to interrupt MTCT of HIV, such as vaccines or passive immunization with monoclonal antibodies.
-The workshop is a follow-up on the Enterprise-organized meeting held in 2013 in Entebbe, Uganda.
-The meeting will assess the state of the field, identify gaps responsible for the remaining infant infections, and discuss the various aspects of conducting efficacy trials in the affected populations, using as a case study the proposed trial of a long-lasting broadly neutralizing antibody VRC01-LS in the context of standard of care prevention practices.
-The agenda for the meeting is still being developed and will be posted here in the near future.
-The meeting is by invitation only, but the outcomes of these discussions will be shared with the wider research community.
+The Global HIV Vaccine Enterprise organized a one and a half-day workshop that brought together key experts in the field to discuss the conduct of efficacy trials of potential new immune-based approaches to interrupt MTCT of HIV, such as vaccines or passive immunization with monoclonal antibodies.
+The workshop was a follow-up on the Enterprise-organized meeting held in 2013 in Entebbe, Uganda.
+The meeting assessed the state of the field, identified gaps responsible for the remaining infant infections, and fostered discussion of the various aspects of conducting efficacy trials in the affected populations, using as a case study the proposed trial of a long-lasting broadly neutralizing antibody VRC01-LS in the context of standard of care prevention practices.
+The meeting was by invitation only, but the outcomes of these discussions will be shared with the wider research community.

 Date: February 6-7, 2017

 Post-meeting webinar: Date and time to be announced

 Radisson Blu Hotel & Residence

 A meeting report and a webinar to present the meeting outcomes to a larger audience.

 Philippa Musoke, Makerere University